summer-yue/adversarial_examples_tf2/README.md

-# adversarial_attacks_tf2
+# TF2 Adversarial Attacks and Defenses Library

-A library for adversarial attacks and defenses implemented in Tensorflow 2.0.
+A light weight library for adversarial attacks and defenses implemented in TF2.
 This library implements existing adversarial attacks and defenses as benchmarks, and allow users to test their new attack/defense mechanisms on various data sets.

 TODO(summeryue): Document supported datasets, attacks and defenses.